EIA-608: Characters

 The standard defines three character types, basic (two per command), along with special and extended (both one per command).
 Extended characters were added later and are optional for decoders.
 They're transmitted using two-byte commands in the Vertical Blanking Interval.

 It also includes formatting options for foreground and background color, underlining, italics, and blinking.
 By default, captions appear as white text on a black opaque background.

 The Transparent Space character creates a blank area with a transparent background, allowing gaps in caption text even without background commands.

+Manual decoding

+Line 21 closed captions can be manually decoded from a raw VBI capture using video analysis or subtitle-editing software.

+Each caption data transmission consists of two 7-bit characters sent per video field, embedded in a waveform that includes start and parity bits.
+To decode manually, the start and parity bits are removed, leaving the 7-bit values, which are then reversed to match the EIA-608 character encoding.

+The first character may represent either a printable character or a control code.
+When a control code is encountered, it determines how the second character should be interpreted, such as selecting a character set, issuing formatting commands, or modifying the decoder state.
+These state changes persist until altered by later control codes.
+Most of the character values overlap with standard ASCII, with additional codes reserved for special characters and formatting.

+In some older analog broadcasts, caption data was occasionally transmitted on line 22 as well as line 21, often for redundancy or experimental purposes.
+Standard decoders generally ignore line 22 data, but it may be visible when analyzing raw VBI captures.